-Planned Number of Units to be Completed in Year Under this Program: 0 Planned Number of Households To Be Served in Year Under this Program: 0 Planned Number of Acres To Be Purchased in Year Under this Program: 0 APR: Actual Number of Units Completed in Program Year: 0 APR: Actual Number of Households Served in Program Year: 0 APR: Actual Number of Acres Purchased in Program Year: 0
+Planned Number of Units to be Completed in Year Under this Program: Planned Number of Households To Be Served in Year Under this Program: 0 Planned Number of Acres To Be Purchased in Year Under this Program: 0 APR: Actual Number of Units Completed in APR: Actual Number of Households Served in APR: Actual Number of Acres Purchased in Program Year: 0 Program Year: 0 Program Year: 0

-- 1.1.
-Program Name and Unique Identifier: 2023.5:IHBG Competitive Grant Leverage Project 1 - 1.2.
+1.1.
+Program Name and Unique Identifier: 2024.5:IHBG CG19 Leverage Project 1: Housing Rehabilitation

+1.2.
 Program Description(This should be the description of the planned program.):

 SKHA is committing IHBG funds as leverage for Project 1 of the IHBG Competitive Grant 19.
 Under Project 1, the Housing Authority will rehabilitate existing SKHA owned rental units.
-Types of rehabilitation include: total rehabilitation, interior rehabilitation, roof replacement, and siding replacement.
+Types of rehabilitation include: interior rehabilitation, roof replacement, and siding replacement.
 The rehabilitation will provide affordable, decent, safe and sanitary housing for eligible low income Indian families.
-2023 is the fourth year of a five year grant.
+2024 is the fifth year of a five year grant.

-- 1.3.
+1.3.
 Eligible Activity Number(Select one activity from the Eligible Activity list.
-For any activity involving housing units as the output measure (excluding operations and maintenance), do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (5) Rehabilitation of Rental Housing [202(2)] - 1.4.
+For any activity involving housing units as the output measure (excluding operations and maintenance), do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.):

+(5) Rehabilitation of Rental Housing [202(2)]

+1.4.
 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (3) Improve quality of substandard units
+If more than one outcome applies, create a separate program for each outcome.):

+(3) Improve quality of substandard units

-- 1.5 Actual Outcome Number(In the APR identify the actual outcome from the Outcome list.): - (3) Improve quality of substandard units
+1.5 Actual Outcome Number(In the APR identify the actual outcome from the Outcome list.):

+(3) Improve quality of substandard units